Radit024/Bisnisku/replit.md

-# BisnisMu - Business Management Application
+# BisnisKu - Business Management Application

 ## Overview

-BisnisMu is a comprehensive business management application designed for Indonesian small to medium businesses.
+BisnisKu is a comprehensive business management application designed for Indonesian small to medium businesses.
 It provides financial tracking, customer management, transaction recording, and business analytics capabilities.
 The application is built as a full-stack web application with a React frontend and Express.js backend, featuring Firebase authentication and PostgreSQL database storage.

 ## System Architecture